How to Pay in Vietnam: Cards, Grab, VNPAY, VietQR, and Cash Backup

 Vietnam is increasingly cashless, but tourist payments are split between card networks, app-specific card payments, and domestic bank-transfer QR rails.
 Do not assume every QR code works with a foreign banking app.
 Plan with a mix of international card, Grab card payment, VNPAY where it works, and small Vietnamese dong (VND) notes.

 TL;DR: VNPAY has an international visitor flow that asks for an international phone number, passport details, and Visa/Mastercard/JCB card linking.
-Grab says customers with foreign phone numbers can still use international debit or credit cards linked directly in Grab for supported Grab services, while the GrabPay by Moca wallet itself needs a local Vietnamese number.
+Grab's current Vietnam payment page shows how to link an international card directly in Grab; its detailed 2018 Vietnam guidance says customers with foreign phone numbers can use linked international debit or credit cards for specified Grab services, while the GrabPay by Moca wallet itself requires a local Vietnamese number.
+Check that your card and the card payment option appear in the current app before booking.
 VietQR is a NAPAS bank-transfer QR service for transfers from a customer's own account at NAPAS member banks, so ordinary foreign banking apps should not be your main VietQR plan.
 Apple Pay is supported in Vietnam and works where contactless payments are accepted with supported cards.
 Keep small VND notes for street food, markets, small taxis, and payment outages.

 II.
 Practical Payment Rules